pedicino/MultiAudio/README.md

 Multithreaded Audio Processor in C++

 ## Program Usage
-For now, a rudimentary noise gate works.
+For now, a rudimentary noise gate and 3 band EQ works.
 Once the program is running, speak into your microphone to test it!

+Type a command and press Enter to apply it:

+1. Toggle Noise Gate: "e"
+2. Toggle 3 Band EQ: "g"
+3. Increase gain for EQ bands: "1" (Low), "2" (Mid), and "3" (High)
+4. Decrease gain for EQ bands: "z" (Low), "x" (Mid), and "c" (High)
+5. Exit the program with "q"

 ## Clone Repository
 ```bash